Faculty and Staff

 Honors Program

-In order to apply for the departmental honors program, interested students must:
+In order to apply for the departmental Honors Program, interested students must:

-1. have completed all 300-level education coursework,
+1. have completed all 300-level Education Methods coursework,

 2. possess a minimum overall GPA of 3.5,